emissary-ingress/emissary/user-guide/aes-operator.md

 ### Configuration for the Ambassador Edge Stack

 After the initial installation of Ambassador, the Operator will check for updates every 24 hours and delay the update until the Update Window allow the update to proceed.
 It will use the Version Syntax for determining if any new release is acceptable.
-When a new release is available and acceptable, the Operator will upgrade the Ambassador installation.
+When a new release is available and acceptable, the Operator will upgrade Ambassador.

 ### Version Syntax and Update Window